damirch/alpr/README.md

 Our model was trained on google colab using this notebook: https://colab.research.google.com/drive/1zi0m3pE3KcWyKATRhqo4wTCSqglzLG3u?usp=sharing You can use it to train your own model.

 ### Plate extraction

+Perspective correction and upscaling can be used independently using `alprLib/Perspective.py` and `alprLib/upscale.py`.
+Upscaling models are available in the `alprLib/super_resolution` folder.

 ### Plate recognition